SimpleBlockchain/simpleblockchain/README.md

 How hard is it?
 The hash I'm using here has 32 hex digits, so the max value is 16^32 = 2^128.
-The "easy" difficulty level is well over half of that, so the chances are 62.5% I'll get it on any given try.
+The "easy" difficulty level is well over half of that, with a chance of 62.5% that I'll get it on any given try.
 The "hard" difficulty level is much smaller--around a 4% chance on any given try.
 The "very hard" difficulty level will succeed around 5.4e-17% of the time.
+That's pretty unlikely.
+Put another way, at the "very hard" difficulty level, I'd have to rehash **9.2e+17 times** just to get a 50% of succeeding.

 This code is in file `blockchain3`.
 Try running it with different values for the difficulty level.
 Watch your CPU usage at the same